Speed is an aspect of a website’s performance that Google truly values. So much so that it ranks websites with faster site speeds over slower ones.

 Manage post revisions

-You can limit post revisions on your website to ensure that revisions aren’t automatically saved once made.
-You need to access the root folder of WordPress and open the
+You can limit post revisions on your website to make sure that revisions aren’t automatically saved once made.
+You need to get access to the root folder of WordPress and open the

 wp-config.php file.
 Furthermore, you will notice a code,